Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 }

 Note: if you had replaced $object in a previous step (particularly step 3), do not forget to do the same change here.
+Note2: if you are a bit lost to find the right place to write this code block, you can just search for the object creation (something like $object = new ... or $product = new ... - eg: $object = new Product($db);) and place the generic POST code just below.

 Done.